javieracevedo/chip-8-emulator/README.md

 # Chip-8 Virtual Machine

 This is my implementation of the CHIP-8 virtual machine from the 1970s.
-I started working on this for fun on a weekend, not thinking that I would decide to follow trough, so it is a very quick and dirty implementation, at least for now.
+I started working on this for fun on the weekend, not thinking I would decide to follow through, so it is a quick and dirty implementation, at least for now.

 ## VM Description

 ### Memory

-The CHIP-8 vm has 4096 addresses.
-Each contains 8 bits, for a total 4KB of space.
-The first 512 bytes were reserve for the interpreter, this is no longer necessary since the interpreter can run natively in the host.
+The CHIP-8 VM has 4096 addresses.
+Each contains 8 bits, for a total of 4KB of space.
+The first 512 bytes were reserved for the interpreter, this is no longer necessary since the interpreter can run natively in the host.
 Modern implementations (like this one) store font data in that space.
-The last 256 bytes are reserved for display refresh, and the previous 96 bytes before that are reserved for the call stack, internal use, and other variables.
+The last 256 bytes are reserved for display refresh and the previous 96 bytes before that are reserved for the call stack, internal use, and other variables.

 ### Registers

 The CHIP-8 has 16 registers (V0...VF).
-VF is typically used for addition, and no borrow flags.
-Additionally there is an address register (I), which stores a 12-bit wide address (4096 addresses in total).
+VF is typically used for addition and no borrow flags.
+Additionally, an address register (I) stores a 12-bit wide address (4096 addresses in total).

 ### Font

 The CHIP-8 virtual machine has a built-in font.
-It has the characters 0 trough F. Here's the character sprite specs:
+It has the characters 0 through F. Here are the character sprite specs:

 ![alt text](font.jpeg "Chip-8 Font Specs")